PulseZ Youth Festival – win a trip to Brussels!

-Love Without Permit: Budapest Pride and the Struggle for Visibility
+Love without permit: Budapest Pride and the struggle for visibility

 Hungary’s new constitutional amendment banning LGBTQ+ public events signals a deeper authoritarian shift.
 As Pride becomes a target, protesters, activists, and EU institutions face a critical test of democratic resilience.